-- Special VAT fapiao: the most commonly input VAT vouchers for input VAT deduction, issued by a general VAT taxpayer to another business;
+- Special VAT fapiao: the most commonly used for input VAT deduction, issued by a general VAT taxpayer;

 - General VAT fapiao: for all other instances, including sales to small-scale taxpayers and consumers, VAT-covered transactions done by small-scale taxpayers, or sales of tax-free goods and services.